Leeon123/golang-httpflood/README.md

  - [x] Self edit header(You can use "nil" to use default header)
  - [x] Improved threading control
  - [x] More powerful flood
+ - [x] Auto get ip form domain(golang inbuilt function)
+ - [x] More format for random url(http get flood)
  -----------------------------------------------------
  Default header setting:
  - [x] Random user-agents
  - [x] Random data(http post flood)
  - [x] Random Accpet

+## Sth need to talk

+I'll update a socks5 httpflood(golang) base later, I'h already done with that project and

+down lots of site.
+But I'll not release my version,  becuase it's little dangerous.

+I used it to take down some gov website so i need to change the random url format( LOL)

+The release will not have any function, just send simple http requestthrough socks5 with socket

+You can copy this source's fucntion to that source.

 ## Download
 ***Please download the F\*cking golang at first.***